The Edwin Fox

 Click image to enlarge

-For the first few months of its life, the ship was an East Indiaman, sailing for the East India Company, but it was soon to be chartered to the British Government.
 The Crimean War had broken out in October 1853 and the Edwin Fox’s first mission was to transport 496 troops of the 51st French Regiment to the Baltic Sea.
-The Edwin Fox was deployed as a transport vessel by the British between England, the Crimea and Malta until 1855, when was purchased by Duncan Dunbar and refitted to carry civilian passengers and cargo.
-Her first voyage as a trade ship was made on February 14, 1856 to the Southern Ocean from London, carrying cargo and five passengers, operating not very successfully as a trader.
-Between 1856 and 1858 the ship was engaged in the slave trade, transporting Chinese coolies to Cuba.
+The Edwin Fox was deployed as a transport vessel by the British between England, the Crimea and Malta until 1855, when it was purchased by Duncan Dunbar and refitted to carry civilian passengers and cargo.
+Edwin operated on one occasion in 1857 as transport for Chinese labourers to Cuba.

 In 1858, she was once again chartered to the British Government, this time transporting convicts from England to Western Australia.
 Between 1858 and 1872 she made numerous trips between England and the East carrying mixed cargoes, including rice, coffee, cotton, cinnamon and general cargo, and in 1861 and then between 1865 and 1868 she made five voyages carrying troops between England and Bombay.
-During this time, her ownership changed on several occasions and in 1867 she was converted to a barque - slower than a sailing ship, but requiring fewer crew.
-Her last voyage as an Anglo-Indian trader was in 1872, following a particularly disastrous voyage back to England the year before, which culminated in a collision in the Channel.
+During this time, her ownership changed on several occasions and, in 1867, she was converted to a barque - slower than a sailing ship, but requiring fewer crew.
+Her last voyage as an Anglo-Indian trader was in 1872.

 Click image to enlarge

 During the 1880s the steamship was rapidly making the sail ship obsolete.
 This was not the case, however, for the Edwin Fox.
 The mutton industry was booming in New Zealand and there was a shortage of refrigerated storage for the mutton before it was exported.
-The Edwin Fox was refitted in London with refrigeration equipment to store mutton carcasses on board while awaiting transport.
+The Edwin Fox was refitted in Dunedin with refrigeration equipment to store mutton carcasses on board while awaiting transport.
 She made her last journey between England and New Zealand in June 1885 when she arrived in Dunedin.
 She was then towed to Picton on 12 January 1897, where she continued to serve as a refrigerator hold until 1900 when the Picton Freezing Works were built.
-When her refrigeration equipment was found to be beyond repair it was removed and she was given to Picton Freezing Works in return for a meat-carrying contract to England.
+She was later turned into a coal store for the freezing works.

 In 1905 she became a landing platform and coal hulk.
 In May 1965 Norman Brayshaw founded the Edwin Fox Restoration Society, and purchased the Edwin Fox for one shilling.
 The Edwin Fox was moved to Shakespeare Bay where she lay unattended for 19 years until being pumped out and refloated; alas with the loss of many artefacts.
-Various groups made efforts to move the Edwin Fox from Picton to other parts of the country, but the cost was prohibitive.
+Various groups made unsuccessful efforts to move the Edwin Fox from Picton to other parts of the country.

 Troy Stade is a year 11 Nelson College student.
 This essay won the College Year 11 history prize in 2009, for which Troy received an Edwin Fox Trophy.